 It became quite obvious to me Isotonic’s (toning exercises) would never go the distance for lifting facial drape caused by weight loss or facial aging… they simply scratch the surface.
 I finally understood why facial exercise lacked the popularity it deserved… we just weren’t taking it far enough.

 The photo above was taken during prejudging at a bodybuilding competition.
 At 5’6″ 112 lbs, my face would have looked emaciated.
 My cheeks clearly show build where just a few months before showed sag.

 A study was done in which a group of seventeen women in early menopause were put on a weight training program for nine months.
 The results were that those who worked out with weights significantly increased their lumbar bone density.
 Lumbar bone is the most porous bone as well as the most quickly lost; It was previously thought impossible to build and replace.
 Point being, bone is capable of adjusting its strength and mass in proportion to the amount of stress placed on it.

 So what does that study have to do with the face?

-Today, FlexEffect Facialbulding is the first and only facial fitness program to offer training that remodels (models) facial bone and remodels skin.
-Once I developed and applied what I believed would go the distance, within a few months I was blown away with the results.
+Today, FlexEffect Facialbulding is the first and only facial fitness program to offer training that models facial bone and remodels skin.
+Once I developed and applied what I believed would go the distance, within a few months I was blown away by the results.

 The following is a portion of a press release regarding FlexEffect’s new training techniques.